Giuliopime/HelpDesk/commands/commandStructure.md

-Every bot command has the following properties:
+Each command can have the following properties:

 - name
 - description